 When clients want to change their body composition, such as losing fat or gaining lean mass, how will you determine if they are meeting their goals?
+You can use a weight loss calculator, BMI calculator, skinfold measurements, and more.
 There are many assessment techniques, each with benefits and drawbacks depending on the client you are working with.

 Assessing body fat using skinfold calipers can be a sensitive situation for some clients, especially overweight or obese clients.
 Take measurements in a low traffic area to respect their privacy.
 Additionally, the accuracy of skinfold measurements decreases with larger clients, and may not be the most appropriate method for assessing their body composition.
 Consider other methods such as bioelectric impedance, circumference measures, scale weight, or even how clothes fit to evaluate progress (1).
 Obese clients realize they are carrying too much fat- you don’t need to discourage them with a number indicating just how obese they might be.

 Bioelectrical impedance is a reliable and simple to perform body composition assessment (3).
 Done with an instrument that conducts a painless electrical current through the body, it measures the amount of resistance encountered.
 This method is based on the hypothesis that tissues high in water content conduct electricity with less resistance than tissue with less water (like fat), thus results can be influenced by client hydration levels (4).
 Follow the instrument’s guidelines for best results.
 Both bioelectric impedance and skinfold measurements can have a +/- 3 – 4 % rate of error when estimating body fat (4).